MaastrichtU-IDS/rstudio/README.md

 ## Build

-Feel free to edit the `Dockerfile` to add packages to install in the image.
+Feel free to edit the `Dockerfile` to install additional packages in the image.

 ```bash
 docker build -t ghcr.io/maastrichtu-ids/rstudio:latest .